------ Case specific remedies: More flexibility and timely intervention is needed vzbv regrets that the European Commission removed the "New Competition Tool" (NCT) from its toolset.
+----> Behavioural and structural Remedies: More timely intervention is needed vzbv regrets that the European Commission removed the "New Competition Tool" (NCT) from its toolset.
 Nonetheless, the dynamics of digital markets require that the European Commission is able to impose case-specific behavioural and structural remedies in a timely and flexible manner.
 Unfortunately, the provisions in the DMA do not allow for this to the extend necessary.
 The DMA enables the European Commission to impose behavioural or structural remedies on a gatekeeper only if it has infringed the DMA's obligation three times in the last five years and "further strengthened or extended its gatekeeper position" (Art.
 16).
 This timespan can be exploited by gatekeepers to reap the benefits from unfair treatment of consumers and business and decrease the contestability of their services.
-In vzbv's view, Art.
-6, laying down obligations for gatekeepers susceptible of being further specified, neither provides the necessary flexibility, nor does it entail any structural remedies.
-The obligations in Art.
-5 and 6 should be complemented by a more principle-based approach allowing competent authorities to react in a more flexible manner to gatekeepers' specific business models and newly arising developments and malpractices in digital markets.
+Competent authorities must be enabled to address gatekeepers' malpractices and non-compliance with the DMA-rules in a timelier manner with specific behavioural or structural remedies.